Ranajoy01/Map_2_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_1/readme.md

 ## List of Objectives

-- Introduction to iverilog simulaor
+- :book: LO-1: Introduction to iverilog simulaor
+- :dart: MO-1: Lab using iverilog and gtkwave
+   - Lab-1:
--
+   - Lab-2:
+- :book: LO-2: Introduction to Yosys and Logic synthesis
+- :dart: MO-2: Labs using Yosys and SKY130 PDK